freeman-jiang/eth-rps/README.md

 The frontend for EthRPS is built using React, NextJS, and Chakra UI, and communicates with the contract using Ethers.js.

-One of the peculiarities of interacting with Solidity contracts is that values are often given as `BigInt` values in Wei, which needed to be converted to ETH.
+One of the peculiarities of interacting with Solidity contracts is that values are often given as `BigInt` values in Wei, which needed to be converted to Ether.

 ## The Contract